GunvantGMC/tylset/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+**TylSet** is a game developed in Flutter, which is quite popular in users

+Tylset basically give us the screen which contains multiple Tiles (Images) with images.
+App user have to choose 2 Same tiles if user choosen accurate Tiles the App will replace old Tiles with new one